opendocsg/slw-judgments-backfill/2010_SGHC_348/report.md

 _Contract_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeals Nos 233 of 2010 and 10 of 2011 was allowed in part by the Court of Appeal on 17 October 2011.
-See [2011] SGCA 54.]
+See <span class="citation">[2011] SGCA 54</span>.]

 29 November 2010 Judgment reserved.